microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 # Emmet 2.0 in Visual Studio Code

-Emmet (previous known as Zen coding) has been a part of Visual Studio Code from the very beginning.
+Emmet has been a part of Visual Studio Code from the very beginning.
 With a simple pressing of a `kbstyle(Tab)` key, you could transform an emmet abbreviation to complex html or css property-value pair.

 > TODO: Insert gif here

-In July 2016, the Emmet feature set in VS Code was augmented with commands like `Wrap with abbreviation`, `Select Next/Prev Item`, `Go to Next/Prev Edit Point` etc. See [Emmet Actions](https://docs.emmet.io/actions/) for the full list of Emmet features.
+Over the past year, more [Emmet Actions](https://docs.emmet.io/actions/) like `Wrap with abbreviation`, `Select Next/Prev Item`, `Go to Next/Prev Edit Point` etc. were added.

 > TODO: Insert pic of all the Emmet commands

-In September 2016, support to enable Emmet abbreviation expansions in any language of your choice was introduced.

 While Emmet features grew like this, the basic feature of `kbstyle(Tab)` key triggering emmet expansion had issues of its own.